 Behind the Remote Work Trend: Finding Remote Jobs in Portland and Seattle

 Whether you’ve dreamed of having the freedom to work from your kitchen table or you’ve always wanted to start your day in a coworking space, there’s good news.
 Remote work is on the rise, continuing to become the norm for modern professionals, with about a third (35%) of U.S. workers with jobs that can be done remotely working from home all of the time.
 The Pacific Northwest has become a prime spot for job seekers to pursue remote job opportunities in a variety of fields and industries.
-If you’re looking for a career where you can work remotely for a company based in Seattle or Portland, get started by examining the history of remote work in our region, determining how to identify remote jobs, and exploring a few local employers who are hiring now.
+If you’re looking for a career where you can work remotely for a company based in Seattle or Portland, get started by examining the history of remote work in our region, determining how to identify remote jobs, and exploring a few local employers with remote options.

 Why is remote work trending?